-There are no assets and liabilities which have been carried at fair value through Profit and Loss
+There are no assets and liabilities which have been carried at fair value through the profit and loss account

 There are no assets and liabilities which have been carried at fair value through the other comprehenssive income.

 The management assessed that cash and cash equivalents, trade receivables, trade payables, and other current liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments.